Skip to main navigation Skip to search Skip to main content

 - nineteenth century architecture.

-Previous PhD topics supervised to completion include mid-twentieth century housing in British new towns, and Scottish town halls since the early nineteenth century.
+Previous PhD topics supervised to completion include twentieth-century English synagogues and Jewish heritage; mid-twentieth century housing in British new towns; and town halls in Scotland since the early nineteenth century.

 Education/Academic qualification